Skip to content

 With an average of 22 years’ experience across markets and sectors, our fixed income professionals are committed to developing their expertise to help meet your objectives across market cycles.

 Arif Husain is the head of Global Fixed Income and chief investment officer of the Fixed Income Division.
 He is chairman of the Fixed Income Steering Committee and a member of the firm’s Management Committee.
-Arif is lead portfolio manager for the Global Government Bond High Quality Strategy.
+Arif is lead portfolio manager for the Global Government Bond High Quality Strategy and the Global Government Bond Ex-Japan Strategy.
 He is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price International Ltd.

 Mike Della Vedova is a global high yield portfolio manager in the Fixed Income Division.
 He is a portfolio manager for the Europe High Yield Bond Strategy and co-portfolio manager for the Global High Yield Bond and Global High Income Bond Strategies.
 He is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price International Ltd.